prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 ## R packages

-On R, you will need the following packages to make packages.
+{{< figure library="true" src="r-packages-making-r-packages-how-perverse.jpg" title="ALT: A meme of C3PO saying 'R packages making R packages, how perverse!'" >}}

-{{< figure library="true" src="r-packages-making-r-packages-how-perverse.jpg" title="A meme of C3PO saying 'R packages making R packages, how perverse!'" >}}
+On R, you will need the following packages to make packages:

 - `devtools`
 - `roxygen2`